-This manual provides general information for operating and maintaining your Onan generator set.
+This manual provides general information for operating and maintaining your generator set.
 Study this manual carefully and observe all warnings and cautions.
-Using the generator set properly and following a regular maintenance schedule will result in longer unit life, better performance, and safer operation.
+Using the generator set properly and following a regular maintenance schedule will contribute to longer unit life, better performance, and safer operation.

 Included with the generator set literature package is a copy of the Cummins Manual for the engine.
-The engine manual may be used in conjunction with the Generator Set Operator's Manual.
-The operation and maintenance procedures for the complete generator set (including the engine) are covered in the Generator Set Operator's Manual.
 In case of conflicting information, the Generator Set Operator's Manual takes precedence over the engine manual.